 "They cost so much more money"

 Guru Melissa "It's as cheap as you want to make it!
 Buying preloved and using prefolds or terries cuts costs considerably.
-Not forgetting you can use them on future babies which makes them basically free for evert child after the first, or sell them on and get some of your money back"
+Not forgetting you can use them on future babies which makes them basically free for every child after the first, or sell them on and get some of your money back."

-Guru Laura "Initially yes - but you dont have to do all or nothing and there are nappy libraries etc that also help while you're building up a stash.
-Plus preloved.
+Guru Laura "Initially yes - but you don't have to do all or nothing and there are nappy libraries and preloved sales that can also help while you're building up a stash.
 Over the time your child (children) are in nappies, the cost of disposables is much higher!
 Unless you get addicted to buying them, then I'm afraid I can't help you other than to invite you along to my support group #nappyaddictsanonymous"

 Guru Melissa "Disposables don't exactly smell like a bunch of roses.
-Cloth definitely doesn't smell as bad as disposable, and they don't have to sit in your bin for a fortnight"
+Cloth definitely doesn't smell as bad as disposables, and they don't have to sit in your bin for a fortnight."